alexqguo/drinking-board-game-v2/README.md

 * Move game extensions to external modules
 * Better handling of creating/joining game
 * Remove multi dice rolls in one click.
 Not used and lots of overhead
+* Extensions need i18n support
+* Replace alert.CAN_CLOSE with something like nextState to indicate what the next state of the game should be